 When England entered its third national lockdown and travel corridors shut, I was torn about whether we should book a holiday and where it should be.

-But looking back at the summer, many struggled to find last minute UK holidays.
+But looking back at 2020, many struggled to find last minute UK holidays.
 So is there a chance of missing out in 2021 if you don’t book now?

-If, like me, you are on the fence about booking that 2021 holiday or shelving your plans until later, then I’ve been seeking the views of travel industry experts.
-Here’s what they have to say…
+If you are on the fence about booking that 2021 holiday or shelving your plans until later, here’s what the travel experts have to say…

 My experts include journalists, business owners, destination mangers and bloggers.
 All work in travel so you could say they have a vested interest in seeing tourism recover.

 However, they are also on the travel industry’s front line; getting feedback from holiday-makers, monitoring booking patterns, and witnessing how the pandemic has impacted accommodation availability.

 Each expert has shared their experience of what’s happened within the holiday industry in 2020 and what we can expect in 2021.

 101 Holidays is an independent travel ideas website run by award-winning journalists.

 “I’m normally a big advocate of booking ahead because a holiday consists of three delicious parts: the anticipation, the experience itself and the memories.
 If you book last minute, you only get two out of three.

 “But 2021 is likely to be a bit different.
 If summer 2020 converted you to UK holidays, I would go ahead and book now for the summer.
 The best places will sell out during the school holidays.